FileMeta/filemeta.github.io/MetaTag.md

 This declaration is not part of the metadata.
 Rather, it indicates that the `dc:` prefix will reference the [Dublin Core Metadata Initiative](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) Terms schema.

-Elswhere in the text stream the prefix may be used.
+Elsewhere in the text stream the prefix may be used.
 For example:

 ```
 &dc:description="A specification for embedding metadata in raw textual streams."